jyutzler/Bridge-Systems/system.md

    * 3 of the trump suit shows bad trumps but otherwise a good hand

 ## Strong Rebids
+### Jump Rebid
+After an opening at the 1-level and nearly any response by partner, a jump rebid shows at least 16 total points and a good six card suit.
+The suit should be strong enough to play opposite a small singleton.
+Responses:
+* pass: bad fit, bad hand
+* 3NT or raise to game: to play
+* Other suit: cue bid in support of opener's suit
+* 4NT: Blackwood

+### Opener Jump Shift
+After a 1/1 or 1NT/1 bid, a jump shift shows 19+ total points and an unbalanced hand.
+Usually it shows 5+ cards in the first suit and 4+ in the second suit, although it can also show 6-3-3-1 or 4-4-4-1 distribution if the second suit is a minor.
+It is forcing to game.

+Responses:
+* A rebid at the two-level: 5+ cards in the suit
+* 3NT: denies support, extra length, or shape
+* new suit: natural, extras, often a first round control
+* support of either suit below game: sets trumps and shows extra shape; responder rebids:
+   * Suit: first round control
+   * Exception: return to first suit (major only): 6-3-3-1 distribution (warning responder from a 4-3 fit)
+   * Jump new suit: splinter
+* game in either suit: signoff

+### Opener Jump to 2NT
+Opener's jump to 2NT shows a stronger-than-1NT opening (18-19 HCP).
+Responder's rebids are mostly natural.

+#### 1m - 1M; 2NT...

+   * pass: weak hand, 4-card suit
+   * rebid suit: weak hand (signoff), 5+card suit
+   * retreat to opener's minor: weak hand (signoff), 4-card major, 5+ cards in opener's suit (or 4-4-4-1 distribution)
+   * new minor: 5 card suit and/or unbid four card major, game-forcing
+   * 3♥: 5-5 or better, game-forcing or better
+   (if 6-5 then looking to signoff at game)
+   * 3NT/4NT/6NT: natural, 4-card suit
+   * 4♣: Gerber
+   * 3♠, 4♦, 4♥: 6-5 distribution or better, slam interest
+   * raise to 4: 6+ cards, signoff

+#### 1♣ - 1♦; 2NT...
+Same as the above with the following addition:
+   * 3♥, 3♠: 4-card major, game-forcing

+### Jump to Game
+After a 1-level bid and any response by partner, a direct jump to game shows a one-suited hand that is too strong to preempt and too weak to jump rebid, reverse, or jump-shift.
+Responder is expected to pass without support and/or excellent controls.
 ### Reverses
 After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
 It is forcing for one round.